 Dr. Jaegers has performed as a member of the Rhode Island Recording Ensemble since 2017 and served as a board member for the event since 2018.
 In the summer of 2016, Dr. Jaegers attended the Belgian Clarinet Academy in Ostend, Belgium, the European Clarinet Festival in Camerino, Italy, and the Corsi Internazionali di Perfezonamento Musicale in Cividale del Friuli, Italy, which she also attended in 2018.
 During these festivals, she performed both as a soloist and as a chamber ensemble member.
 In 2015, Dr. Jaegers toured as principal clarinet and counselor with the Blue Lake Fine Arts Camp International Southern Winds in France, Germany, and the Netherlands, and was invited to perform at the International Clarinet Association ClarinetFest in Madrid, Spain as a member of the Michigan State University Clarinet Choir.
 In 2017, she was invited to perform with The Ohio State University Clarinet Choir at ClarinetFest in Orlando, Florida.
 A member of the International Clarinet Association (ICA) since 2010, Dr. Jaegers also attended the ICA ClarinetFest in 2012 as a volunteer and in 2016 and 2017 as a reporter for the ICA journal, The Clarinet.
 She performed as a member of the ClarinetFest Collegiate Clarinet Choir in 2012 and 2016.
 As principal clarinet of the Iowa State University Wind Ensemble in 2013 and a member of the ensemble in 2011, she performed in Austria, Germany, France, Belgium, and the Netherlands.

-Dr. Jaegers worked as a counselor at Blue Lake Fine Arts Camp in 2013 and 2014, where she performed as a member of the Festival Band, Staff Band, and New Music Ensemble.
+Dr. Jaegers worked as a counselor at The Ohio State University Clarinet Academy in 2019, where she taught private clarinet lessons, coached a chamber ensemble, presented a lecture on reed break-in and adjustment, organized and assigned clarinet choir music, and performed on the Faculty/Staff recital and the final clarinet ensemble concert.
+As a counselor at Blue Lake Fine Arts Camp in 2013 and 2014, she performed as a member of the Festival Band, Staff Band, and New Music Ensemble.
 She also taught private lessons and sectionals for clarinetists and instructed a Music Theory class.

 Dr. Jaegers has performed in masterclasses for distinguished clarinetists Daniel Ottensamer, Nicola Bulfone, Eddy Vanoosthuyse, Deborah Bish, Shawn Copeland, Eli Eban, Bil Jackson, John Klinghammer, Robert Spring, Jana Starling, Walter Seyfarth, Michele Gingras, and Eric Mandat, and performed at the Iowa Clarinet Day masterclass in 2012.
 In 2014 and 2019, she was elected into the Pi Kappa Lambda National Music Honor Society.